 Skip to the main content

-She is the author of The Brussels Effect: How the European Union Rules the World (2020), named one of the best books of 2020 by Foreign Affairs.
-Her newest book, Digital Empires: The Global Battle to Regulate Technology, was published in September 2023.
-It was recognized as one of the best books of 2023 by Financial Times, and awarded the 2024 Stein Rokkan Prize for Comparative Social Science Research.
-At Columbia Law School, Bradford is the Director of the European Legal Studies Center.
+Bradford is the author of The Brussels Effect: How the European Union Rules the World (OUP 2020), which was named one of the Best Books of 2020 by Foreign Affairs.
+Her most recent book Digital Empires: The Global Battle to Regulate Technology was published by Oxford University Press in September 2023.
+It was recognized as one of the best books of 2023 by Financial Times and awarded the 2024 Stein Rokkan Prize for Comparative Social Science Research.
+The European Commission Vice President Henna Virkkunen named Bradford her Special Advisor in 2025.
+Bradford is advising EVP Virkkunen on digital governance issues in the global and Transatlantic context.